-Justice Field then moved that an hour be allowed to counsel on either side for further ar ted about the subject.
+Justice Field then moved that an hour be allowed to counsel on either side for further argament.
+Mr. Garfield said the timeallowed by the original order had been exhausted, and he objected to a further extension. : Mr. Morton suggested that counsel be consulted about the subject.
 He would vote against the motion unless counsel desired it.